-- □ 1.
-Assess and treat suspected stroke patients as per protocol - □ 2.
-The Cincinnati Stroke Screen should be completed for all suspected stroke patients - □ 3.
+- Assess and treat suspected stroke patients as per protocol 1 - 2.
+The BE-FAST Stroke Screen should be completed for all suspected stroke patients - 3.
 Establish the "time last normal" for the patient.
-This will be the presumed time of onset. - □ 4.
-Perform the screen through physical exam: - Look for facial droop by asking the patient to smile - Have patient, while sitting upright or standing, extend both arms parallel to floor, close eyes, and turn their palms upward.
-Assess for unilateral drift of an arm. - Have the person say, "you can't teach an old dog new tricks", or some other simple, familiar saying.
-Assess for the person to slur the words, get some words wrong, or inability to speak. - □ 5.
-If one of these exam components is "yes", then the stroke screen is positive - □ 6.
-Evaluate Blood Glucose level - □ 7.
-If the "time last normal" is ≤12 hours, blood glucose is between 60 and 400, and at least one of the physical exam elements is positive, follow the Suspected Stroke Protocol, - Alert the receiving hospital with Stroke Alert as early as possible. - a 8.
-All sections of the Cincinnati screen must be completed. - 9.
-The complete screening should be documented in the electronic Patient Care Report (ePCR).
+This will be the presumed time of onset. - 4.
+Perform the screen through physical exam: - Screen the patient for sudden loss of Balance or coordination . - Ask the patient about sudden onset of blurred vision, double vision or loss of vision in one or both Eyes - Look for Facial droop by asking the patient to smile - Have patient, while sitting upright or standing, extend both arms parallel to floor, close eyes, and turn their palms upward.
+Assess for unilateral drift of an Arm. - Evaluate the patient's Speech by having the person say, "you can't teach an old dog new tricks", or some other simple, familiar saying.
+Assess for the person to slur the words, get some words wrong, or inability to speak. - Confirm the Time of symptom onset; if possible, bring along witnesses or family to help corroborate information during assessment at the hospital - 5.
+If one of these exam components is "yes", then the stroke screen is positive - 6.
+Evaluate Blood Glucose level - 7.
+If the "time last normal" is <24 hours, blood glucose is between 60 and 400, and at least one of the physical exam elements is positive, follow the Suspected Stroke Protocol, - Alert the receiving hospital by calling a "Stroke Alert" as early as possible. - All sections of the BE-FAST screen must be completed.
+8. - The complete screening should be documented in the electronic Patient Care Report (ePCR).
+9.